 Human resource department is entirely responsible for training the employee right from the scratch to till they become ready for the direct work in the organization.

-6. Recruiters can be external employees or even part time when selection and recruitment process is needed:
+6. Recruiters can be external employees or even part-time when the selection and recruitment process is needed:

 So, either they are employed as part-time professionals or hired as external employees.
 Whereas the Human resources department takes care of hiring a recruiter as well as allocates tasks to the recruitment team.

-7. HR takes care of appraisals, promotions as well the further growth of the employee in the organization recruited by the HR:
+7. HR takes care of appraisals, promotions as well as the further growth of the employee in the organization recruited by the HR:

 8. Recruiter takes care of the document verification, educating the clients about the hr recruitment process throughout the recruitment process designated by the HR: